 Rules of the Road

 - Know and obey all traffic signals, signs, markings, laws and regulations.

 - Always use hand signals to indicate that you are going to make a right or left turn or are about to stop; motorists and cyclists need to know what you intend to do.
 If your hands aren’t free as you slow or stop, call out “SLOWING” or “STOPPING.”
 When stopping, pull to the right edge of the road.
 Move completely off the road to rest or make repairs.

 - Always stop at stop signs and look right, left, then right again before entering the road.

-- Keep to the right of the road at all times and leave other Riders plenty of room to pass on your left.
+- Keep to the right of the road at all times.
 The exception to this rule occurs when preparing for a left turn or avoiding unsafe road conditions (potholes, construction, etc.).